HPC-Delphi/offc_delphi/README.md

-# openmp_matrix_lib - C Library for Matrix Operations Using OpenMP
+# openmp_matrix_delphi - C Library for Matrix Operations Using OpenMP

-`openmp_matrix_lib` is a dynamic library written in C that provides parallelized matrix operations, leveraging OpenMP to perform calculations efficiently on multi-core systems.
+`openmp_matrix_delphi` is a dynamic library written in C that provides parallelized matrix operations, leveraging OpenMP to perform calculations efficiently on multi-core systems.
 The library is designed primarily for use in Delphi projects, enabling the integration of matrix multiplication and other mathematical functions with high performance.

 ## Features